Mercury building a $256 million wind farm near Palmerston North

 It will be the first large-scale generation addition to New Zealand's capacity since 2014.

-The $256m project was part of a potential investment of up to $750m in wind energy.
+The $256m project was part of a potential investment of just over $1 billion in wind energy.

 The Turitea project will be funded from existing debt facilities.